rip747/cfml-liquid/README.md

 This project aims to port the [Liquid Templating Language](https://github.com/Shopify/liquid) over to [CFML](http://www.getrailo.org/).
 For the port I'm using the [PHP port](https://github.com/harrydeluxe/php-liquid) of the language.

-:heart: This project is dedicated to my wife :heart:

 How To Use
 ==========